xola/ui-kit/README.md

 ## Xola UI Kit

 Xola's React component library with Tailwind CSS for the next generation of Xola apps.
-See a preview at https://ui.xola.io

 This repository is published as two pieces: